smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

             }
         }'
     ```

+## **`DELETE` /table/{table_name}**

+To delete a table, use the method below.
 If no `schema_name` query parameter is provided, the parameter defaults to the public schema.

-## **`DELETE` /table/{table_name}**

 === "Python"